Returning to HIIT Postpartum

 These things are NORMAL during regular frequent breastfeeding, and are not necessarily effects of high intensity exercise.

-You may seek to work with a physical therapist specializing in prenatal and postpartum fitness, as they will have advanced training and education to work with you.
+Consider working with a pelvic health therapist specializing in prenatal and postpartum fitness, who has advanced training and education.

-Start your 7 days free trial of our postpartum strengthening program for step-by-step guidance on rebuilding your core and pelvic floor after birth.
+The V-Hive membership can help!
+Start your 7 day free trial of our postpartum strengthening program for step-by-step guidance on rebuilding your core and pelvic floor after birth.

 Join The V-Hive